 Most government offices, businesses, schools, universities, colleges, and other organizations are closed on Thanksgiving Day.
 Many offices and businesses allow staff to have a long four-day weekend for Thanksgiving, so these offices and businesses are also closed on the Day after Thanksgiving Day.
 Public transit systems usually do not operate on their regular timetables.

 Thanksgiving Day is one of the busiest periods for travel in the USA.
 This can cause congestion and overcrowding.
 Seasonal parades and busy football games can also cause disruption to local traffic.

 Thanksgiving Day has been an annual holiday in the United States since 1863.
 However, not everyone sees Thanksgiving Day as a cause for celebration.

-Beginning in 1970, a group of Native Americans and their supporters have staged a protest for a National Day of Mourning at Plymouth Rock in Plymouth, Massachusetts on Thanksgiving Day.
+Beginning in 1970, a group of Native Americans and their supporters have staged an annual protest for a National Day of Mourning at Plymouth Rock in Plymouth, Massachusetts on Thanksgiving Day.
 American Indian Heritage Day is also observed at this time of the year.

-There are claims that the first Thanksgiving Day was held in the city of El Paso, Texas in 1598.
+There are claims that the first Thanksgiving Day was held in the city of El Paso, Texas, in 1598.
 Another early event was held in 1619 in the Virginia Colony.
-Many people trace the origins of the modern Thanksgiving Day to the harvest celebration that the Pilgrims held in Plymouth, Massachusetts in 1621.
+Many people trace the origins of the modern Thanksgiving Day to the harvest celebration the Pilgrims held in Plymouth, Massachusetts in 1621.
 However, their first true thanksgiving was in 1623, when they gave thanks for rain that ended a drought.
 These early thanksgivings took the form of a special church service, rather than a feast.

 Thanksgiving Day Observances